-Founded in the spring of 1998 and described as a "a Scottish multi media cabal masquerading as a record label”, Diskono released sound art & "avant-garde flicks of the wrist" from artists such as Felix Kubin, Alejandra and Aeron, Pimmon, JaDa, People Like Us, Francisco Lopez, Boards Of Canada, Goodiepal, V/Vm, Hrvatski (Keith Fullerton Whitman), Aavikko.
+Founded in the spring of 1998 and described as a "a Scottish multi media cabal masquerading as a record label”, Diskono released sound art & "avant-garde flicks of the wrist" from artists such as Felix Kubin, Alejandra and Aeron, Pimmon, JaDa, People Like Us, Francisco Lopez, Boards Of Canada, Goodiepal, V/Vm, Hrvatski (Keith Fullerton Whitman), Aavikko et al.

-The collective also curated projects such as the exhibition ‘Revisionland’ by Alejandra and Aeron of Lucky Kitchen (Award of Distinction in Digital Music at Prix Ars Electronia 2002) and ‘physical remix’ series of 7” records with Aerospace Soundwise and Janek Schaefer (British Composer of the Year Winner for Sonic Art 2008).
-Everyone who bought a copy the original 7” release of Janek Schaefer’s ‘Wow’ was invited to send off for another copy of the vinyl that had been 'physically remixed' by another person and remixers included : Irdial Discs, Luke Fowler, Disinformation, Christina Kubish, zoviet*france, Matt Wand, Martin Tetreault, Phillip Jeck, Erik M, Ashtray Navigations, Radboud Mens, Staalplaat Sound System, Christian Marclay, Max Tundra, Steve Roden, Godspeed You Black Emperor, Danielle Lemaire.
+The collective also curated “conceptual” projects such as the exhibition ‘Revisionland’ by Alejandra & Aeron of Lucky Kitchen (Award of Distinction in Digital Music at Prix Ars Electronia 2002) and ‘physical remix’ series of 7” records with Aerospace Soundwise and Janek Schaefer (British Composer of the Year Winner for Sonic Art 2008).
+Everyone who bought a copy of the original 7” release of Janek Schaefer’s ‘Wow’ was invited to send off for another copy which had been physically remixed by a third person.
+The list of physical remixers including : Irdial Discs, Luke Fowler, Disinformation, Christina Kubish, zoviet*france, Matt Wand, Martin Tetreault, Phillip Jeck, Erik M, Ashtray Navigations, Radboud Mens, Staalplaat Sound System, Christian Marclay, Max Tundra, Steve Roden, Godspeed You Black Emperor, Danielle Lemaire.

 Diskono as a collective split in 2002 and each ex-affiliate now freely uses the name for whatever purpose or project whenever and wherever.
 This here blasr included.